HackerUSA-CE/aisd-wde-8-putting-it-all-together/README.md

 Let's create a responsive Bootstrap navbar with a brand on the left and navigation links on the right, all styled with a dark theme.

+**Ask AI:**

-- [ ] **Ask AI:**"With the Bootstrap CDN link already in place, how do I create a responsive navbar that expands on large screens.
+- [ ] "How do I create a responsive navbar that expands on large screens.
-- [ ] **Ask AI:**"How do I add the 'Animal Shelter' branding text on the left side of the navbar?"
+- [ ] "How do I add the 'Animal Shelter' branding text on the left side of the navbar?"
-- [ ] **Ask AI:**"How do I add the navigation links 'Home,' 'Our Animals,' and 'Contact Us' to the right side of the navbar?"
+- [ ] "How do I add the navigation links 'Home,' 'Our Animals,' and 'Contact Us' to the right side of the navbar?"
-- [ ] **Ask AI:**"With the CDN link already in place, how do I style the navbar with a dark background and light text using Bootstrap?"
+- [ ] "How do I style the navbar with a dark background and light text using Bootstrap?"
-- [ ] **Ask AI:**"How do I wrap the entire navbar content inside a fluid container with padding on the left and right for consistent spacing?"
+- [ ] "How do I wrap the entire navbar content inside a fluid container with padding on the left and right for consistent spacing?"
 - [ ] Place the supplied navbar code inside the `<body>` tags of your HTML file.
 - [ ] Open the `index.html` file in your browser to see the results.
 - [ ] Ask AI for help if you need to tweak or adjust anything in the navbar.